kkrll/kkrll/content/writings/virality/index.md

 ![Commodities](./commodities.png)

+- #### Youtube
-- **Youtube** -It was and it is still hard to imagine a website without an embedded Youtube video years ago
+  It was and it is still hard to imagine a website without an embedded Youtube video years ago
+- #### Paypal
-- **Paypal** - It has become a convenient payment instrument for both sides of deal (mostly on eBay in the yearly days) + 10$ joining reward stimulated link sharing even more;
+  It has become a convenient payment instrument for both sides of deal (mostly on eBay in the yearly days) + 10$ joining reward stimulated link sharing even more;
+- #### “Book me”
-- **“Book me” apps (Booksy, Bookme …)** - Simple (but still branded) booking tools empower entrepreneurs to process clients and clients are happy to see availability and avoid calling.
+  apps (Booksy, Bookme …)\*\* - Simple (but still branded) booking tools empower entrepreneurs to process clients and clients are happy to see availability and avoid calling.
 But it also allowed those apps to enter other platforms same as PayPal did at zero price;

 ---